Don’t Get Caught By The Silent Killer – How to Stay Safe From Carbon Monoxide Poisoning

-- Never use an oven or range for heating
+- Never use your stove or oven for heating your home

-- Never leave a vehicle running in an enclosed or partially closed garage
+- Never leave a vehicle running in a closed or partially closed garage

 If you suspect Carbon Monoxide is present, go outside immediately and call emergency services.